Valued fields, Metastable groups: Valued fields: stably dominated groups and algebraic groups

 \subsubsection{Linear groups}

-In this section, our goal is to show that all stably dominated $\infty$-definable subgroups of affine algebraic groups, with their generics, may be obtained as the $\Oo$-points of a group scheme $G$ over $\Oo$.
-This result was generalized in \cite{Hal-GenStGp} to the non-affine setting.
+Our goal is to show that all stably dominated $\infty$-definable subgroups of affine algebraic groups, may be obtained as the $\Oo$-points of a group scheme $G$ over $\Oo$.
+This result has since been generalized in \cite{Hal-GenStGp} to the non-affine setting.
 Note that Example\ \ref{E:noninertial} shows that we cannot always assume $G$ to be of finite type.

 We start with a version of the maximum modulus principle for generics of subgroups:

 \begin{prop} Let $G$ be an affine algebraic group over $K$, $H$ be a Zariski dense definable subgroup of $G(K)$ and $p$ be a definable type of elements of $H$.
 Then the following are equivalent: \begin{enumerate} \item $p$ is the unique stably dominated generic of $H$. \item For any regular function $f$ on $G$, $p$ attains the highest modulus of $f$ on $H$; i.e for some $\gamma_f$, for any $x \in H $, $\val f(x) \geq \gamma_f$ and